 - A vertical restraint is any restraint on trade created by agreement between firms at different levels of the manufacturing and distributing process for a product or service.
-A firm that engages in the manufacture and distribution of its own products is referred to as a vertically integrated firm.
+A firm engaged in the manufacture and distribution of its own products is a vertically integrated firm.
 While firms at different levels of the manufacturing and distribution process are not direct competitors, any agreements among them can have a significant effect on competition.

 - Territorial or customer restrictions may also be anticompetitive, but since they do also serve legitimate business purposes, they are subject to a rule of reason analysis.
 For instance, franchisors may limit the number of franchises in a particular geographic area or a manufacturer may restrict retailers of its product from selling at too low of a price.